 Before I close, I want to take this opportunity to say how proud I am of our industry: Of the teams that have managed network operations in this difficult environment.
 Of the tens of millions of dollars of advertising time dedicated to messages of prevention, support and healing.
 And of the way our teams have adapted to meet the needs of consumers and provide important connections with family, businesses and educational resources.
 In just a few months, we have accelerated the evolution of personal and business communications.
 Things will never be the same again.

 Mark L. Dzuban

 As President and CEO of SCTE•ISBE, Mark Dzuban is continuing a lengthy career of telecommunications leadership.
-Mark has been instrumental in positioning SCTE•ISBE as a leader in energy management and technical education, driving creation of the Energy 2020 program, the CORTEX Expert Development System™ and other programs and services that build value for the cable system operators, technology partners and individual members.
+Mark has been instrumental in positioning SCTE•ISBE as a leader in energy management and technical education, driving creation of the Energy 2020 program, the CORTEX Expert Development System™ and other programs and services that build value for cable system operators, technology partners and individual members.
 Mark was honored with the prestigious NCTA Vanguard Award in 2011.